Skip to main content

 Hematopoietic stem cell transplantation

-When primary immunodeficiency is likely to cause significant harm or death, an allogeneic hematopoietic stem cell transplant (HSCT), more commonly known as a bone marrow transplant (BMT), may be the best treatment option.
+Some types of PI can be treated with medication, such as immunoglobulin (Ig) replacement therapy.
+However, others are life-threatening or can severely affect a person’s quality of life.
+When PI is likely to cause significant harm or death or is not responding well to standard treatment, an allogeneic hematopoietic stem cell transplant (HSCT), more commonly known as a bone marrow transplant (BMT), may be a treatment option.

 How hematopoietic stem cell transplantation works